basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 # Riak TS JDBC Driver
-A basic JDBC driver for Basho's open source Riak TS (Time Series) database (docs.basho.com/riakts/latest/).
+A basic JDBC driver for Basho's open source Riak TS (Time Series) database (https://docs.basho.com/riakts/latest/).
 The driver implements support for the following JDBC features also supported by Riak TS:

 - executeQuery(String sql) for SELECT and DESCRIBE TABLE statements
 - executeUpdate(String sql) for CREATE TABLE and INSERT statements

+**Note**: The driver has been tested with the following reporting tools:
+- Jaspersoft Studio 6.3.0

 The following example code demonstrates how to use the driver to execute a SELECT statement:
 ```Java